San Carlo al Lazzaretto, Milan: History

 The Lazzaretto of Milan was a quadrangle with 400 yard long sides, designed by Lazzaro Palazzi in the late 15th century.
 It was located outside the city walls and Porta Orientale.
+It encompassed an area now delimited by Via San Gregorio, Via Lazzaretto, Viale Vittorio Veneto, and Corso Buenos Aires: now spanning about twenty city blocks.
 In the center an altar had been placed in the open ground.
 After the Lazzaretto was used for housing the ill during the plague epidemic of 1576, the archbishop Carlo Borromeo commissioned a new church from Pellegrino Tibaldi.
-Construction from 1558 to 1592, erected this centralized church with open circumferential arches which allowed the ill to see services from all corners of the surrounding porticos.
+Construction from 1558 to 1592, erected this small centralized church with open circumferential arches which allowed the ill to see services from all corners of the surrounding porticos.
 After the French occupation of the Duchy, the lazzaretto was used as barracks.
-During the Cisalpine Republic, the architect Giuseppe Piermarini was commissioned to transform the church into a secular Temple of the Nation (Tempio della Patria).
-Piermarini Demolished the cupola, and walled the sides, but reconstruction soon ceased.
-During the 19th century, the central fields of the Lazzaretto were used for agriculture, and the surrounding cloister was used by peasants.
-In the late 19th century, the Lazaretto buildings were nearly entirely demolished, and the church was reconsecrated by 1884, with a new dome and an added facade portico.
+During the Cisalpine Republic, the architect Giuseppe Piermarini was commissioned to transform the church into a secular Tempio della Patria (Temple of the Nation).
+Piermarini demolished the cupola, and walled the sides, but reconstruction soon ceased.
+By the mid-19th century, the central fields of the Lazzaretto were used for small orchards, and the surrounding cloister was used by peasants and merchants.
+In 1881, the Lazaretto buildings were auctioned and within a year, nearly entirely demolished, and the church was reconsecrated by 1884, with a new dome and an added facade portico.

-The church is the backdrop for a scene at the end of the Manzoni novel I Promessi Sposi.
+The church is the backdrop for a scene at the end of the Manzoni novel The Betrothed.

 Because of the vibrations produced by the underground train under viale Tunisia which have damaged the dome the church has been subject to studies to reinforce its structure.
-After a failed fund raising for restoration among the public the church has been completely restored by Rocca Foundation in memory of Roberto Rocca.
+After a failed fund raising for restoration among the public the church has been completely restored by a foundation in memory of Roberto Rocca.
 The goal was to use the church both for religious activities and as a concert hall.
 For this goal the rooms added at the end of 1800 for the sacristy and the priest house on the northern side have been transformed to host concert players.
 The altar has been moved towards the wall to have more space for concerts.

 Work begun in September 2015 was completed in June 2017.
 The architectural design was by Studio 02 Arch, the static consolidation has been followed by Studio Associato Brambilla Ferrari and restoration was undertaken by Naos Restauri.
 A new organ has been installed with 1800 pipes, designed by Martino Lurani Cernuschi with a romantic-symphonic approach.
 The church was inaugurated by Milan archbishop Mario Delpini on 3 November 2017 at 8.30 pm.
 The church is open every day from 9 to 12 am, masses are organized Wednesday and Friday at 10 am.

 The municipality has completed in 2016 a project to reserve to pedestrians Largo Bellintani around the church.
 The project is from arch.
 Loredana Brambilla of Milan Municipality.